 The Company is aware of undertaking its business with responsibility and fairness and recognizes the importance of good corporate governance and management which will enhance its competitiveness in management by focusing on sustainable growth to add value in a long term to the Company, its shareholders and all stakeholders.

 The good corporate governance will help the Company gain transparency and verifiability in business operation.
 The Company set the good corporate governance policy for directors, management and officers to use as the work guideline.
-The corporate governance of the Company will be reviewed annually and approved by the Board of Directors.
-The latest revision was made on March 24, 2017 by applying the OECD Principles of Corporate Governance to the Company’s guideline, and applying CG Code year 2017 from Securities and Exchange Commission, Thailand.
+The corporate governance of the Company will be reviewed annually by the Corporate Governance Committee.
+Any non-compliance subjects shall be reviewed and improved and proposed for approval and promulgation by the Board of Directors and further announcement.
+The latest revision was made on 24 March 2017 by applying the OECD Principles of Corporate Governance to the Company’s guideline, and applying CG Code year 2017 from Securities and Exchange Commission, Thailand.

 - The Company shall send a notice of shareholders’ meeting together with sufficient data in supporting documents on various agendas with objectives, reasons and opinion of the Board of Directors on each of the agenda in order that the shareholders will have the opportunity to study the full information at least 30 days in advance.
 In case that the shareholders cannot attend the meeting by themselves, the Company allows the shareholders to appoint an independent director or any person as a proxy to attend the meeting by using the proxy form as enclosed in the notice.
 The shareholders can also download the proxy form from the Company’s website.